 FBISD is only required to provide services during periods of removal to a child with a disability who has been removed from his or her current placement for 10 school days or less in that school year, if it provides services to a child without disabilities who is similarly removed.

-• FBISD may choose to provide the IEP services to a student with disabilities during any short-term removal to prevent the removal days counting toward the 10 cumulative days.
-In these situations, the campus administrator must ensure the student's special education services are implemented and maintain documentation of the services to prevent the removal days from counting toward the cumulative days.
+FBISD may choose to provide the IEP services to a student with disabilities during any short-term removal in order to prevent counting those days of removal toward the 10 cumulative days.
 In the case of a student whose behavior impedes his or her learning or that of others, convene an ARD meeting, if appropriate, to consider completing an FBA or BIP including positive behavior interventions, strategies, and supports to address that behavior.
 In the event that the student already has an FBA and a BIP, the ARD committee should still consider changes to the BIP, if warranted, or additional supports to be put in place to assist the student.